 We recognise, however, that the ethos of our school is to encourage children to understand opposing views and ideologies, appropriate to their age, understanding and abilities, and to be able to actively engage with them in informed debate.

-Specific systems outside of expected day to day classroom interaction and support will include: School Council; Buddy and peer mentoring systems; Peer mediation; PSHE events; Regular feedback questionnaires with groups of children; Anti-Bullying; Resiliants; Think U Know, Child net, Purple Mash We also use resources from NSPCC; Bully busters help line.
+Specific systems outside of expected day to day classroom interaction and support will include: RSHE events; Anti-Bullying; Think U Know, Childnet, NSPCC; Bully busters help line.
+We deliver our RSHE using the One Decision programme.